johanneswerner/mPies/README.md

 # mPies: metaProteomics in environmental sciences

-mPies is a tool to create suitable databases for metaproteomic analysis.
+mPies is a workflow to create annotated databases for metaproteomic analysis.

 This workflow uses three different databases for a metagenome (i) OTU-table, (ii) assembled-derived, (iii) and unassembled-derived to build a consensus of these databases and increase the mapping sensitivity.